 Brendan joins the Kermit team in a leadership role with a drive and motivation to make a positive impact and transform the way hospitals approach and manage the PPI spend category.
 Brendan’s passion and values are directly aligned to Kermit’s mission of “returning the balance of power back to the hospital for the management of PPI, leading to reduced costs and improved patient care”.

-Brendan is married with three children and enjoys volunteering as a board member of Operation Walk Maryland team and is involved with their wheelchair lacrosse program.
-Brendan was Team Captain of the 1989 NCAA Division 1 Lacrosse Champion Johns Hopkins Men’s team and co-leads a small group at his local parish.
+Brendan is married with three children and enjoys volunteering as a board member of Operation Walk Maryland and is involved with the Kennedy Krieger Institute’s wheelchair lacrosse program.
+Brendan was Team Captain of the 1989 Johns Hopkins Men’s Lacrosse team and was a starting mid-fielder on the Blue Jays 1987 NCAA Division 1 Lacrosse Championship team.
+Brendan also co-leads a small group at his local parish.

 Ken is a retired hospital CEO and CFO from the Baltimore area.
 Ken has a number of years under his belt as a healthcare executive in the Lifebridge Health System (Sinai Hospital) and the Ascension Health System (St. Agnes Hospital).